 Most of the following settings, like vignetting and diffraction compensation, only affect JPEGs and not RAW files.
 However, Adobe and Nikon software uses some of this information when importing a photo for post-processing.
 For instance, by keeping vignetting correction to High, Lightroom automatically applies a vignetting profile to the Z9’s files.
 (You can add vignetting back manually without a problem, but it’s hard to apply manual corrections that are as good as the automatic profile.)
 Long Exposure Noise Reduction does impact RAW files, which is why I leave it on.

 AF area mode is the final setting I’ll mention in detail here.
 It’s possible to set this with a button rather than menu diving, but either way, you’ll be changing this pretty frequently if you’re photographing sports or wildlife.
-The autofocus page in our Z9 review explains the considerations behind some of the different options.
+Our article Nikon Z9 Autofocus Explained goes into the considerations behind some of the different options.

-- Shooting menu bank: See earlier discussion on menu banks (there aren’t separate video menu banks; these are the same banks as the photo shooting menu)
+- Shooting menu bank: See other article on menu banks (there aren’t separate video menu banks; these are the same banks as the photo shooting menu)

-- Extended menu banks: See earlier discussion on menu banks
+- Extended menu banks: See other article on menu banks

 - Storage folder: Default, don’t change